 On this day in 1908, the company that would become BP struck oil in a remote corner of what was then Persia, changing the history of the region, and the world.

 It was a last-minute event.
 The company was on the verge of downing tools: the expedition's backer was at risk of losing all three of his homes, and staff were already being sent home and offices packed up.
 But explorer George Reynolds' discovery has shaped modern history in ways that he could not possibly have imagined.

 Without this discovery, there would have been no Iraq war, the UAE would perhaps still be a nation of scattered nomads with not so much as a road, let alone an airline - and the ice caps would, most likely, not be retreating.
 We are marking today with a Corn 'n' Oil, a Caribbean classic whose origins are lost in the depths of time.

 Today also marks the day Thomas Cook went private

 This day in 1972, Thomas Cook, the world's oldest travel firm, went private - it had been bought by the state in 1948 after running into trouble.

-Thomas was a firm teetotaller, so one imagines he would spin in his grave not only at what the tourists his company escorts get up to today, but at our toast to him.
+Thomas was a firm teetotaller, so one imagines he would spin in his grave not only at what the tourists travelling under his name get up to today.
 Still, we are raising a glass to him, with a firmly alcoholic Sir Thomas.